 Section 4: Membership Requirements, Rosters and Auxiliary Organizations

-All active initiates must be regularly enrolled in three or more units at Georgia College & State University.
+All active initiates must be regularly enrolled in three or more units at Georgia College.

 Fraternity/sorority activities which shall be considered evidence that a group of students who are members of the opposite gender are operating as an auxiliary organization include, but are not limited to, membership recruitment/rush, group meetings, collection of dues, group officers, inclusion on chapter composites, etc. Mentorship programs which do not include any type of membership privileges are not included in this prohibition.

 Any changes to the organization's constitution or local charter must be submitted through the procedures for registration.
-Constitutions are kept on file in the Department of Campus Life and must be updated every two years.
+Constitutions are kept on file in the Student Organization Management System (OrgSync), and must be updated every two years.

 Section 7: New Member Education

-Georgia College & State University encourages cooperative and mutually supportive relationships among the institution, the undergraduate student chapters, advisers, and the (inter)national social Greek letter organizations.
+Georgia College encourages cooperative and mutually supportive relationships among the institution, the undergraduate student chapters, advisers, and the (inter)national fraternal organizations.
 These organizations must adhere to the standards of discipline established by the University.
 Guidelines for new member education will be established in accordance with the policies governing the various groups.

 Section 8: Chapter Advisors

-Each social fraternity and sorority must have a primary chapter advisor or advisory board in order to participate in University activities or be recognized by the University.
-Advisors are selected by the social Greek letter organization membership and approved by the Director of Campus Life.
+Each social fraternity and sorority must have a primary chapter advisor and/or advisory board in order to participate in University activities or be recognized by the University.
+Advisors are selected by the organization membership and approved by the Office of Fraternity & Sorority Life.
 The chapter advisor may be their required faculty/staff advisor (see Student Organization Advisors section) or an appointed alumni/graduate advisor.

 The chapter advisor or advisory board, or faculty/staff advisor shall: